weisk/frontend_test/readme.md

 - The review status select can be Good, Bad or Not Reviewed.
 - The sidebar has to be accurate with the design provided, the rest is up to you as long as the layout structure is met.

+In case of doubt, take the decisions you consider that meet our requirements and write down the reason behind that decision.

 ### Sidebar
 The sidebar has to respect the given design.